evmcnb/quartz/content/Full/Syphilis.md

     - based upon the reactivity of serum from infected patients to a cardiolipin-cholesterol-lecithin antigen
     - assesses the quantity of antibodies being produced
     - becomes negative after treatment
+    - Rapid plasma reagin (RPR) (number of times a sample needs to be diluted to become undetectable). **A rise by 4-fold or more in a previously infected patient either indicates no treatment response or reinfection.**
-    - examples include: rapid plasma reagin (RPR) and Venereal Disease Research Laboratory (VDRL)
+    -  Venereal Disease Research Laboratory (VDRL)
 - treponemal-specific tests
     - generally more complex and expensive but specific for syphilis
     - qualitative only and are reported as 'reactive' or 'non-reactive'
     - examples include: TP-EIA (_T. pallidum_ enzyme immunoassay), TPHA (_T. pallidum_ HaemAgglutination test)
     - the TP-EIA test has become increasingly popular in recent years
+    - Can be negative in reinfection
+    - T-pallidum particle agglutination (TPPA) test is a specific test for syphilis and often remains positive in patients who have been previously infected.

 Can also be seen on microscopy